 Among the many economic reforms introduced during this period was the establishment of Chinese Special Economic Zones (经济特区 jīngjìtèqū).
 These are unique areas in which business and trade laws differ from those found in the rest of the country.

-How “reform and opening-up” created the conditions for SEZs
+How "Reform and Opening-Up" Created the Conditions for SEZs

 While there are many contributing factors to China's recent growth, a chain of events in the late 1970s is largely considered to have provided the impetus for China's economic miracle.

 After the founding of the People's Republic in 1949, Chairman Mao (毛泽东 Máo Zédōng) led the country to follow a Soviet-style economic model that centered on agricultural collectivization.
 This system failed to industrialize China and resulted in 25 years of stagnant economic growth.
+For a broader look at the forces that shaped this era, our overview of Chinese history provides useful context.

 Following Mao's death in 1976, the Chinese government decided to break with its Soviet-style economic policies and developed a model known as "reform and opening-up" (改革开放 gǎigé-kāifàng).